-The Todd Wolfe Band, a blues-rock band fronted by Sheryl Crow’s former lead guitarist were touring Japan in April 2015.
+The Todd Wolfe Band, a blues-rock band fronted by Sheryl Crow’s former lead guitarist was touring Japan in April 2015.
 The tour manager happened to know Peter Barakan, a well-known English DJ and promoter of foreign music to his Japanese followers.
-After the success of our the gig we organised for Philip Henry and Hannah Martin , who’d appeared on his radio show, Peter suggested he contact us about the band doing something in Ayabe.
-They were up for it, but we needed a venue.
+After the success of our Philip Henry and Hannah Martin gig, who’d appeared on his radio show, Peter suggested he contact us about doing something in Ayabe.
+The band were up for it, but we needed a venue.

-We were about to move on from Ayabe Yoshimizu guesthouse, and any potential venue we looked at was not working.
+We were about to move on from Ayabe Yoshimizu guesthouse, and potential venues we looked at were not working.
 My husband had the crazy idea of hosting a live gig under the cherry blossom at the onsen (hot spring) park, calling it Hanami Live – hanami, cherry blossom viewing and live meaning a live gig.